Does Active Transport Require A Membrane Protein

 Research in active transport is continuously evolving, driven by advances in molecular biology, structural biology, and biophysics.
 Recent studies have focused on elucidating the detailed mechanisms of various active transporters, identifying new transporters, and exploring their roles in health and disease.

 Another area of active research is the development of new drugs that target active transporters.
 Many drugs exert their effects by interacting with membrane proteins, either inhibiting or enhancing their activity.
 Understanding the structure and function of these proteins is crucial for designing more effective and specific drugs.
-For example, researchers are developing inhibitors of glucose transporters (SGLTs) for the treatment of type 2 diabetes.
+As an example, researchers are developing inhibitors of glucose transporters (SGLTs) for the treatment of type 2 diabetes.
 These drugs work by blocking the reabsorption of glucose in the kidneys, leading to lower blood glucose levels.

 Tips and Expert Advice on Understanding Active Transport